“It takes a village to raise a child” ~ African proverb

 - Signposting to local resources and services.

 - Supporting your feeding choices, including breastfeeding support and expert referrals where necessary.
 In November 2014 I started on a journey towards gaining an even deeper understanding of the many ways I could further support new mothers and their feeding choices.
 Wanting to add to both my knowledge and practical skills, I decided to train as a Breastfeeding Counsellor with the Association of Breastfeeding Mothers.
-In February 2015 I became an ABM Mother Supporter and I’m now a fully accredited Breastfeeding Counsellor, which also involves volunteering on the National Breastfeeding Helpline and the ABM Helpline.
+In February 2015 I became an ABM Mother Supporter and I’m now a fully accredited Breastfeeding Counsellor, which also involves volunteering on the National Breastfeeding Helpline.

 - Allowing confidence to grow in your abilities without taking over.